Unpacking Qualcomm Inc (QCOM)'s Market Leadership: A Deep Dive i

 - 3. Growth rank: 9/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in profitability, growth, and GF value, and a slightly lower rank in financial strength, GuruFocus assigned Qualcomm Inc the GF Score of 95 out of 100, which signals the highest outperformance potential.
+With high ranks in profitability and growth, and a slightly lower rank in financial strength, GuruFocus assigned Qualcomm Inc the GF Score of 94 out of 100, which signals the highest outperformance potential.

 Understanding Qualcomm Inc's Business

-Qualcomm Inc, with a market cap of $119.45 billion, is a leading player in the technology sector.
-The company develops and licenses wireless technology and designs chips for smartphones.
-Its key patents revolve around CDMA and OFDMA technologies, which are standards in wireless communications that are the backbone of all 3G, 4G, and 5G networks.
+Qualcomm Inc, with a market cap of $121.74 billion, is a leading player in the wireless technology and smartphone chip design industry.
+The company's key patents revolve around CDMA and OFDMA technologies, which are standards in wireless communications that are the backbone of all 3G, 4G, and 5G networks.
 Qualcomm's IP is licensed by virtually all wireless device makers.
 The firm is also the world's largest wireless chip vendor, supplying nearly every premier handset maker with leading-edge processors.
 Qualcomm also sells RF-front end modules into smartphones, as well as chips into automotive and Internet of Things markets.

 Financial Strength Breakdown